hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 [20:15:29](#1ziM7rkbT-Y9VpgPCAYY16ByHCmIpi4eRAbwIkOAYPA) <hiiamboris (NOT THIS ONE)>:
 > Typos in your code @hiiamboris. `greg-format` should be `gregg-format`, etc. ;^)

-I thought about that Ì†ΩÌ∏É
+I thought about that üòÉ

 ## 6-Feb-2022